 Please note: You have the legal right to sign an exemption from this vaccination for personal, medical, or religious reasons.
 If you do so, you will be subject to quarantine and excluded from campus for up to 3 months in the case of an outbreak of measles, mumps, or rubella.
 To submit an exemption please fill out the top portion and sign the bottom portion of the Certificate of Immunization Form found under the "Forms" tab.

 Colorado State Law also requires that post secondary institutions provide information to all incoming freshmen living on campus about meningococcal disease (meningitis).
-Students must either provide proof of a meningococcal disease vaccination, or sign the below form stating that they are aware of the risks and have chosen not to get the vaccination.
+Students must either provide proof of a meningococcal disease vaccination, or sign the form stating that they are aware of the risks and have chosen not to get the vaccination.
 Students interested in getting the meningitis vaccine through the Student Health Center should contact the us at (970) 247-7355 to make an appointment.
 The cost for the meningitis vaccination is $105.

 Information Regarding Meningococcal Disease